13th Annual Depression on College Campuses Conference

 Concurrent sessions are 75-minute presentations that focus on a model program, evidence-based practice, or research study relating to the conference theme.
 The presentations should be no longer than 60 minutes, as 15 minutes MUST be left at the end of the session for Q & A and discussion with attendees.

-You are invited to create a poster about a research study or model program at your university which relates to the conference theme, “Depression on College Campuses: Fostering Student Success.”
+You are invited to create a poster about a research study or model program at your university which relates to the conference theme, “Depression on College Campuses: Redefining the Culture of Stress.”
 Each presenter will have an easel and 25x30 poster board for mounting their poster.

 If you are a currently enrolled student, and your project is selected for presentation and you are traveling from outside of Ann Arbor, you will receive free hotel accommodations at the Hampton Inn South during the conference.